Spending Time Together

 Many people find it helpful to spend time with the person who has died before the funeral.
 This special time is an opportunity to say goodbye.
 Our tastefully decorated modern lounges, the Gold, Fern, and Rose rooms are adjacent to the chapel for families who wish to visit.

-This time together can assist in the grieving process as it allows people to begin to accept the reality of the death of the person.
+Visiting with a loved one is a personal preference and we will work with families or part of families that wish to do so.
+This time together can assist in the grieving process as it allows people to begin to accept the reality of the death.
 It can be a time to place mementos such as cards, letters, small gifts, photos, flowers and other significant objects in the casket with the person.
 Some families choose to take the person home or to another venue, and they will spend some days with the person who has died.

 Historically children were not involved in the funeral process.
 Today most experts would agree that children should have the same opportunity to view the person who has died and to attend the funeral if they wish to.